 - iCloud Device Backups (iOS only).
 These are backups Apple makes of all apps and data on a device once per day.
 Restore your phone using iCloud device backups which will keep your Day One data intact (text and photos) and all your preferences preserved.
 These are automatic backups made once per day to your iCloud account.
 Learn more: Backing up Day One data to iCloud

-- JSON Export.
+- JSON Export (iOS and macOS).
 Users can also manually back up their data by exporting to JSON.
 JSON files can be re-imported to Day One and include text and media files.
 Please see here: Exporting entries.
 There are other export options available like PDF and Plain Text.

 - Time Machine Backups (macOS).
 You can use Time Machine, the built-in backup feature of your Mac, to automatically back up all of your files, including apps, music, photos, email, documents, and system files.
 When you have a backup, you can restore files from your backup if the original files are ever deleted from your Mac, or the hard disk (or SSD) in your Mac is erased or replaced.
 See more here: https://support.apple.com/en-us/HT201250.
 Day One data is stored here on Mac: The data is stored in this location on your Mac: ~/Library/Group Containers/5U8NS4GX82.dayoneapp2.
 This option is not intended to restore previous revisions of entries.